 But, before we can get to that, let’s talk a bit more about pork chops themselves since the information might help you avoid making a blunder before you even start cooking.

-- Convection Baking: Hot air is circulated throughout the oven for fast, even baking.
+- Natural Convection Technology: The interior is designed to circulate hot air throughout the oven for fast, even results.

 Different Types Of Pork Chops